monster-cookie/starfield-modding-notes/LoadOrder.md

 # Load Order Finding

 Starfield seems to have a few areas that require strict load order positioning.

+## Patching

+You should also be confirming conflicts and patching them yourself in xEdit as this is the available best solution.
+If they are stable and the mod authors allow post those patches for other to use.

 ## Findings